blue-moon22/pal-MEM/README.md

 -h show possible options

 ## EXAMPLE
-To get ITRs with a minimum length of 30 from paired-end metagenomic fasta files with a split size of 20 and thread number of 8:
+To get ITRs with a minimum length of 30 from paired-end metagenomic fasta files with a split size of 20 on a machine with 8 threads:
 ```
 pal-mem -f1 example_1.fasta -f2 example_1.fasta -o example -l 30 -d 20 -t 8
 ```

 ## INSTALLATION
 pal-MEM requires a 64-bit system.
-First clone the repository and go into pal-MEM directory
+First clone the repository and go into the pal-MEM directory
 ```
 git clone https://github.com/blue-moon22/pal-MEM.git
 cd pal-MEM
 ```

-#### For Mac OS X
+### For Mac OS X
 - Install [Boost libraries for unix](https://www.boost.org/)
 - Install [cmake for Mac OS X](https://cmake.org/download/)
 - By default, Mac OS X uses clang as its compiler for C++.
 If not already installed, install the GCC compiler and locate the executable, which should be */usr/local/bin/g++-(version)*.
 Use this as the CXX option for cmake.